 Even though dental implants are resistant to decay, you still need to take good care of your teeth and gums.
-If the tissue around your implant gets infected, it can develop into a condition called peri-implantitis and eventually lead to your restoration failing.
+If the tissue around your dental implant gets infected, it can develop into a condition called peri-implantitis and eventually lead to your restoration failing.

 To avoid this, brush your teeth twice a day and floss at least once a day to remove bacteria.
 Dr. Kovacevic also recommends using an antibacterial mouthwash to keep your smile sparkling.

 Choosing the Right Products for Dental Implant Care

 Dental implants can be cleaned just like natural teeth.
-No special tools or techniques are necessary to maintain your implants.
+No special tools or techniques are necessary to maintain your dental implants.
 However, there are a few factors to keep in mind when choosing your oral care products:

 - Toothbrush — Use a soft-bristled brush to avoid scratching your dental implant fixture or irritating your gums.